meltaylor78/pie_junkie/README.md

     </details>
     <br>

     3.1.
-Write a Review The write a review form is integrated into the details form and open using jQuery when the customer wants to write a review.
+Write a Review The write a review form is integrated into the details form and opens using jQuery when the customer wants to write a review.
 In the review model, it records the user that submits the review and the product it is written for.

     <details><summary> Reviews</summary>
         <img src="readme_assets/images/customer_reviews.jpg">
     </details>
     <br>

     3.2.
-Edit / Delete a review Customers that wrote a review can see two options within their review.
+Edit / Delete a review: Customers that wrote a review can see two options within their review.
 Only reviews submitted by the current users have the delete & edit options shown. additionally the views file has a login required check to prevent others circumventing the hidden options.
     Review Options Reviews

     <details><summary> Review Options</summary>